Live Action vs Animation: What’s Right for Your Explainer Videos?

 Expensive and time-consuming

-Can be expensive, but less time-consuming depending on factors like length, animation styles chosen, etc.
+Can be expensive, but less time-consuming depending on factors like length, animation styles chosen, size of the animation team, etc.

 Target Audience